1Euro7Cent/Mrballou-drawbot/README.md

  FIRST hover over the pen tool.
  Then over the fill tool
  and then hover over all possible colors.
- After you done that just quickly go in the command prompt and press CTRL + c
+ After you done that just quickly go in the command prompt and press CTRL + c.\
+ if the server was running please restart the server